Miss Mississippi USA

 The Miss Mississippi USA competition is the pageant that selects the representative for the state of Mississippi in the Miss USA pageant.
 The pageant was directed by Premier Pageants from 2001 to 2010, before becoming part of Greenwood Productions in 2010 under the ownership of Miss Tennessee USA 1989 Kim Greenwood.

 Mississippi has had 13 Miss USA placements as of 2024.
 They won Miss USA in 2020 with Asya Branch winning the Miss USA 2020 title, becoming the 36th state to have the Miss USA title, 33rd to be crowned.
 Eight titleholders have competed at Miss Teen USA, and as of 2025, four have competed at Miss America, including Branch.
 The most recent placement was Kaylee Brooke McCollum in 2024.

-McKenzie Cole of Vicksburg was crowned Miss Mississippi USA 2025 on March 29, 2025 at the Pearl River Resort in Choctaw, Mississippi.
-She represented Mississippi at Miss USA.
+Victoria Cantu of Brownsville, TX was appointed Miss Mississippi USA 2026 on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Mississippi at Miss USA 2026.